geerlingguy/youtube/Sponsors.md

 > Type: Equipment for test/review

 DeepComputing sent a DC-ROMA RISC-V AI PC (Framework 13" laptop), for my testing and review.

+## Dell

+> Type: Equipment for test/review

+Dell provided a set of two Dell Pro Max with GB10 mini desktop computers for LLM testing on the Nvidia DGX Spark platform.
+They also provided power supplies and accessories used in cluster testing.

 ## DFRobot